 The Company's objective is to become a mid-tier copper producer in the medium term with low operating costs, develop a project that could generate robust returns for investors and provide a long term sustainable and responsible operation for the community and all stakeholders.
 To succeed, it is important to engage, retain and attract executive officers by providing a reasonable and competitive total compensation package.
 The Compensation Committee believes it is appropriate to establish total compensation levels for executives with reference to benchmark roles among similar companies, both in terms of compensation levels and practices.
-To benchmark the competitiveness of the compensation program for the Company's executive officers for the financial year ended December 31, 2022, the Compensation Committee in consultation with Global Governance Advisors LLC ("GGA") retained in September 2022 considered the size (based on market capitalization of 15 publicly listed peers within the copper and diversified metals & mining segment with operations in the United States or Canada) and stage of development (at early production or pre-production stage).
-GGA did not provide any other services other than compensation advisory work.
-See table below for the list of peers used.
+To benchmark the competitiveness of the compensation program for the Company's executive officers for the financial year ended December 31, 2024, the Compensation Committee utilized the report provided by the Southlea Group ("Southlea") with respect to the previous year.
+Southlea was retained in September 2024 to evaluate management compensation levels and prepare revised compensation recommendations.
+The companies included by Southlea within the benchmarking peer group were, Marimaca Copper, Western Copper and Gold, Arizona Metals, Faraday, Trilogy, Gunnison Copper Corp, Freegold Ventures, Contango Ore Inc., Discovery Silver Corp., Prime Mining Corp., Probe Gold Inc., Americas Gold and Silver Corp., and NorthIsle Copper and Gold.